cshum/level-transactions/README.md

 LevelDB methods are asynchronous. level-async-transaction maintains a queue + mutex control to ensure sequential ordering, mutually exclusive access of operations on a per key basis:

-* 1st level: Operation queue ensures sequential `get`, `put`, `del`, `defer` within a transaction.
+1. Operation queue for sequential `get`, `put`, `del`, `defer` within a transaction.
-* 2nd level: Mutexes ensures mutually exclusive access of key + sublevel prefix during lock phase of a transaction.
+2. Prefix + key hashed mutex for mutually exclusive operation during lock phase of a transaction.

 Upon acquiring queue + mutex, operations are isolated within each transaction object.
 Results will only persist upon successful commit, using `batch()` of LevelDB.